 2. Go for “Athleisure” Style Sneakers

 Saving up enough money to buy causal, athletic, and luxury shoes can be difficult when you’re operating with limited funds.
 Some shoes fall under an in-between category that combines the best of all three worlds into one design e.g. the aforementioned Air Force 1 or Nike’s Air Max line.
 These are shoes that look nice enough to be considered luxurious casual wear, yet functional enough to be useful for any athletic or active use.
-By opting for shoes that can work for any occasion, you can keep yourself from having to rotate through a small selection of pairs in each style.
+Choose shoes that are suitable for various occasions so that you don’t have to rotate through a small number of pairs of each style, and pair them with matching apparel, such as shirts to match with Air Jordan 1 shoes.
 The only time you may need to deviate away from your athleisure collection is when you require dress shoes because you’re going to be dressed formally in a suit and tie – obviously, sneakers might not be the best option then.

 3. Take Advantage of Promotional Deals

 If you’re really trying to save money as much as possible, it’s best to only buy sneakers that are being sold at a discounted price and shop online.
 There are plenty of shoe sales happening online at any given time, so it’s really just a matter of paying attention to the sale start and end dates.
 Subscribe to the newsletters and weekly updates that are offered by many shoe retailers so you can be instantly notified about upcoming promotions.